Robert Gellately: The Gestapo studies

 In 1988, Gellately published "The Gestapo and German Society: Political Denunciation in the Gestapo Case Files" in The Journal of Modern History.
 This archival research formed the basis for The Gestapo and German Society: Enforcing Racial Policy, 1933–1945 (Oxford University Press, 1990), which argued that the Gestapo, a relatively small organization, functioned through denunciations by ordinary citizens rather than through omnipresent surveillance.

 A 1996 article, "Denunciations in Twentieth-Century Germany: Aspects of Self-Policing in the Third Reich and the German Democratic Republic," extended this analysis to include East Germany.

 Backing Hitler: Consent and Coercion in Nazi Germany (Oxford University Press, 2001) analyzed how the Nazi dictatorship maintained popular support.
 The book was selected by book clubs in North America and the United Kingdom and has been translated into German, Dutch, Spanish, Czech, Portuguese, Italian, Japanese, and French.

 Comparative dictatorship

-Lenin, Stalin and Hitler: The Age of Social Catastrophe (Alfred A. Knopf, 2007) compared the three dictatorships.
+Lenin, Stalin and Hitler: The Age of Social Catastrophe (Alfred A. Knopf, 2007) compared the three dictators.
 Stalin's Curse: Battling for Communism in War and Cold War (Alfred A. Knopf, 2013) traced Stalin's role in the Cold War and Soviet expansion in Eastern Europe.

 Hitler's True Believers: How Ordinary People Became Nazis (Oxford University Press, 2020) analyzed paths to Nazi ideology among ordinary Germans.